jataware/views2_ensemble/README.md

 - --infant_mortality: a percentage perturbation against annual infant mortality rate (wdi_sp_dyn_imrt_in) where 0 is baseline (no perturbation)
 - -Liberal Democracy Index:

 Countries available to perturb.
+ "choices": ["Ethiopia", "Sudan", "South Sudan", "Kenya", "Egypt","Libya","Saudi Arabia", "Somalia", "Eritrea , "Chad", "Central African Republic", "Uganda"]

-Will update this list with final output results.
+Will update this list later since all options for the data are below.

 | ID  | Country |
 | ------------- | ------------- |